Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 This is another mechanical Magic Wagon magic tricks.

-In other words, the secret working of the trick is at the apparatus itself.
+In other words, the secret working of the trick is at the magical apparatus itself.

 Effect:

-The performer shows a wooden frame prop with a sheet of plexiglass.
+The performer shows a rectangle wooden frame with a sheet of plexiglass.

 Insert three slim brass rods through the three holes.

-In other words, the three brass rods seem to penetrate through the plexiglass.
+Visually, the three brass rods seem to pass through the plexiglass.

 Watch the demo video of Magic Wagon Ultimate Penetration Frame: